Ganghwado, also called Ganghwa island (강화도 in Korean) is Korea’s fifth largest island located 1 hour from Seoul.

 150 dolmens remain in Ganghwa.
 The representative Ganghwa Dolmen is called ‘Bugeulli Jiseokmyo’, it is located in Bugeun-ri.
 It is a table-shaped dolmen made of two supporting stones and the stone serves as a roof.

 6. Check out the very cute Anglican Church

-This is the first time we saw such a cute church in Korea and here is why:
+This is the first time we have seen such a cute church in Korea and here is why:

 In 1889, Charles John Cofre was consecrated at Westminster Cathedral as the first Anglican Bishop of Korea.
-He then led a mission to Korea bringing with him doctors, nurses and nun.
+He then led a mission to Korea bringing with him doctors, nurses, and nuns.
 He first arrived at Incheon Port following a long journey through Singapore and Hong Kong.
-The mission first carried out medical services in Incheon and then moved to a humble house on the seaside near of Ganghwado.
+The mission first carried out medical services in Incheon and then moved to a humble house on the seaside near Ganghwado.
 After seven years Corfe thought it was time to build an Anglican church in Korea.

 The layout of the cathedral resembled Noah’s ark.
-The main gate symbolized the head of the ship.
-The construction is an interesting mix of western architectural styles with the Korean Hanok Style.
+The main gate symbolizes the head of the ship.
+The construction is an interesting mix of Western architectural styles with the Korean Hanok Style.
 The church opened in 1900.
-The building is recognized by many as a masterpiece with a perfect harmony between Korean and western cultures.
+The building is recognized by many as a masterpiece with a perfect harmony between Korean and Western cultures.
 We honestly fell in love with this gorgeous building.